Course 1 (10 January → 11 February 2022)

 The full programme covers essential topics during 10 weeks from January to March, comprising 2 consecutive courses, which can be taken together or separately :

-Each course lasts 5 weeks, comprising approximately 100 hours of pre-recorded and live lectures backed up by live tutorials, computer sessions and group work.
+Each course lasts 5 weeks, comprising approximately 100 hours of lectures backed up by live tutorials, computer sessions and group work.
 Written examinations enable students to earn ECTS credits from their home university.

 Lectures and tutorials are complemented by a series of prospective seminars given by leading accelerator scientists.
 Participants also have the opportunity to follow practical sessions and virtual visits.